k0001/k0001.github.com/articles/opaleye-sot.md

 explicitly ask the compiler for permission to compare across columns we can prevent more of _the wrong SQL_.
 Defining `Comparable` instances is very cheap as we only have to specify, in the instance head, the names of the columns we want to compare as well as the tables where each of them belongs.
+No instance methods need to be defined.
+Of course, the type-checker will reject instances for tables or columns that do not exist, or for columns whose types are different.
+For example, both `Comparable User "age" User "falseColumn"` and `Comparable User "age" User "name"` will fail to compile.
+I won't explain how this is achieved here, but you are invited to learn more it about in `opaleye-sot`'s source code.

 Next we need to pay attention to the expressions `u^.col (C::C "age")` and `u^.col (C::C "favoriteNumber")`.
 We already know that `u` is a `PgR User`, and